 Clever is an agent-matching service that offers big commission savings WITHOUT the service-quality risks that typically come with a discount brokerage.

-They pre-negotiate low rates with traditional realtors throughout the U.S. With Clever, you can sell with a top-rated, full-service agent for a 1% listing fee — or $3,000 if the home sells below $350,000.
-Eligible buyers may also receive cash-back refunds.
+They pre-negotiate low rates with traditional realtors throughout the U.S. With Clever, you can sell with a top-rated, full-service agent for a 1.5% listing fee.
+Eligible buyers may also receive cash back at closing.

 When it comes to saving money on real estate fees, you have a lot of great options to choose from.
-If you’re still not sure where to start, we can’t recommend our friends at Clever enough.
-More savings than Redfin, less risk than Trelora and Redefy.
+If you’re still not sure where to start, we recommend giving Clever a try.
 Reach out today to meet top agents in your area.